juanlurie/ngx-suite/README.md

 ## Appendix: Configuring SystemJS

-If your project is using SystemJS for module loading, you will need to add `easy-suite` to the SystemJS configuration:
+If your project is using SystemJS for module loading, you will need to add `ngx-suite` to the SystemJS configuration:

 ```js